stenglein-lab/2018_Todos_Santos/exercises/download_exercise.md

 To run fasta-dump, you just need to specify the run # (the SRR#) of the dataset you want.
 Recall that our run # is SRR1984309.
 The --split-files option of the command will create 2, synchronized files for the paired reads

 ```
-~/Desktop/GDW_Apps/sratoolkit/bin/fastq-dump SRR1984309 --split-files
+fastq-dump SRR1984309 --split-files
 ```

+It might take ~5 minutes to download these datasets.
 Confirm that you downloaded the files.
 You should see files named SRR1984309_1.fastq and SRR1984309_2.fastq that are each 44 Mb.

 ```
 ls -lh